-Jessica Todd is a gallery director, curator, writer, and artist originally from Northern Virginia living in Tampa, Florida.
+Jessica Todd is a curator, writer, artist, and arts administrator originally from Northern Virginia living in Tampa, Florida.
 She is passionate about building the creative infrastructures that support artists and communities, and addressing issues of equity, access, and inclusion.
-She seeks to amplify the voices of marginalized, unseen, and emerging artists who create work that is fresh, innovative, impactful, interdisciplinary, outside of the mainstream, and engaging new audiences.
+She seeks to amplify the voices of underrepresented artists who create work that is fresh, innovative, engaging, interdisciplinary, and outside of the mainstream.

 Jessica has worked with a number of arts organizations since moving to Tampa in 2020, including Tempus Projects (2021-2023), Artspace Tampa Initiative (2020-2022), Crab Devil (2022), and Morean Arts Center (2020-2021).
-In Fall 2023, she taught the Studio Art course Concepts & Practices at the University of South Florida.
-For six years, before moving to Tampa, she was the Residency Manager for the Rauschenberg Residency in Captiva, Florida, an artists’ community serving over 70 interdisciplinary, international artists per year to live and work at the former home and studio of Robert Rauschenberg.
+For six years, prior to moving to Tampa, she was the Residency Manager for the Rauschenberg Residency in Captiva, Florida, an artists’ community serving over 70 interdisciplinary, international artists per year to live and work at the former home and studio of Robert Rauschenberg.

 Jessica has served on committees for the Gobioff Foundation, Society of North American Goldsmiths, and Artist Communities Alliance.
 She has published articles and interviews, curated exhibitions, written awarded grants, given talks and workshops, juried exhibitions and fairs, and served on review panels locally and nationally.
 She has deepened her knowledge of arts and nonprofit management – specifically around vital issues of equity, access, and inclusion – through conferences, site visits, lectures, and trainings.